What You Need To Know About Drilling & Hydraulic Fracturing Near Homes and Schools in Colorado

 Western Resource Advocates Will Continue to Support Greater Separation of Facilities from Homes and Schools

-The Colorado Oil and Gas Conservation Commission rulemaking to implement the task force recommendations is scheduled to begin in November 2015.
+The Colorado Oil and Gas Conservation Commission rulemaking to implement the task force recommendations was scheduled to begin in November 2015.
 Western Resource Advocates will continue to support greater separation of oil and gas facilities from homes and schools, and greater protections for our air, water, and public health and welfare.

 Responsible Energy Development